Matt-Roden/Matt-Roden/README.md

 ### Matt Roden: Software Engineer 💻, Noise Maker and Recorder 🎧, Dog-Dad 🐶

-Software Engineer at Tackle.io, maker of noises, sampler or records and sounds, cuddler of dogs.
+Software Engineer at Tackle.io, maker of noises, sampler of records and sounds, cuddler of dogs.
 On a constant quest to learn!

 ### Reach Out: